 - Visits to Primary Schools – once the school places for the next academic year have been officially allocated, staff visit all primary schools who send 3 or more students to St Peter’s.
 Meetings with Year 6 teachers and SENDCOs take place in order to gather a range of important data about the students.
 Data about students who are coming from a school on their own or with just one other child, is gathered by email or telephone.

-- New Year 7 Parents Evening– On the first Tuesday in July we invite the parents of the new Year 7 students to a parents evening at St. Peter’s.
+- New Year 7 Parents Evening– On Wednesday 6th July we invite the parents of the new Year 7 students to a parents evening at St. Peter’s.
 This is the first opportunity for them to find out who their child’s tutor will be and to meet the Head of Year.

-- New Year 7 Taster day – On the first Thursday in July students across Exeter spend the day in their new secondary school.
+- New Year 7 Taster days – On Thursday 7th and Friday 8th of July students across Exeter spend two days in their new secondary school.
 They meet their tutor and Head of Year, spend some time with their tutor and tutor group and take part in sample lessons.
-This is a really important day for the students; an opportunity to meet new people, find their way around the school and experience break and lunchtimes.
+These are really important days for the students; an opportunity to meet new people, find their way around the school and experience break and lunchtimes.

 - Start in September –On the first day in September the new Year 7 students start school at 8.30am.

-- Escot Residential – In early September, to help students settle in and make new friends, each tutor group spends a day and a night at Escot Park, near Ottery St Mary.
+- Escot Trip– In early September, to help students settle in and make new friends, each tutor group spends a day at Escot Park, near Ottery St Mary.
 A fabulous opportunity to have some fun, take part in team building activities, challenge themselves and get very very muddy!